mikeshultz/icenine/docs/config.md

 # Icenine Configuration

-Configuration is located in `%APPDATA%/icenine/icenine.ini` on Windows and `~/.config/icenine/icenine.ini` on everything else.
+Configuration file is located in `%APPDATA%/icenine/icenine.ini` on Windows and `~/.config/icenine/icenine.ini` on everything else.

 ## INI Options

 ### Example File

 The following are all of the options for the config.
 All are optional.
-This should be saved to `~/.config/icenine/icenine.ini`.

     [default]
     logfile = /var/log/icenine.log